pulkitgarg12345/prefab.MobileTrunk/README.md

 Open your bashrc and add the following lines in order to setup your working space for ros

--  Crée un alias pour noetic(ros1) et foxy(ros2) afin de pouvoir sourcer ton terminal plus facilement
+- Create an alias for noetic(ros1) and foxy(ros2) in order to be able to source your terminal more easily

     ```console
         alias foxy="source /opt/ros/foxy/setup.bash"
         alias noetic="source /opt/ros/noetic/setup.bash"